Podrzecze, Greater Poland Voivodeship

-In the vicinity of today's village of Podrzecze, about 100 graves (dating from around the 12th century BC) have been discovered in the area.
+Approximately 100 graves dating from ca. 12th century BC have been discovered near Podrzecze.
 Often the deceased were put on a pyre and in the grave the items he used in his life.
 Nearly 140 different types of items were found.
 There were also animal graves - it is one of six animal mass graves in Poland dating back to the Lusatian culture, including the only one in Poland for horses.

-The village has a population of 284.